opws/opws-dataset/CONTRIBUTING.md

   reset:
     url: https://example.com/resetpassword
     flow: # assuming the usual request-email-visit-change flow
-      email:
       request:
         accepts: email # Does the reset page accept email address, or username?
   change:
     url: https://example.com/account/changepassword
     reauth: password # Do you have to enter the old password? ("no" if not)